-For the U.S. Adult Championships, skaters must meet the test requirements for the level at which they want to compete.
-Rules 2540-2552 apply.
-For additional information on entering multiple showcase events at the U.S. Adult Championships, see Rule 2405(B).
-Adult athletes wishing to be grandfathered into a higher level based on participation at the Adult Championships or National Showcase prior to 4/30/17 may make this request to the National Vice Chair of Showcase.
-For all other competitions (including the nonqualifying competition held in conjunction with the adult sectional championships), skaters must compete at their test level or one level higher, per the above chart.
+For the US Adult Championships and adult sectional championships, skaters must meet the test requirements for the level at which they want to compete, rules 2540-2552 apply, and the same level must be chosen for all showcase events at the competition (for example, a skater may not compete in Masters Emotional Performance and Adult Gold Lyrical Pop/Character/Comedy events at the same competition).
+Adult athletes wishing to be grandfathered into a higher level based on participation at the Adult Championships or National Showcase prior to 4/30/17 may make this request to the National Vice Chair for National Showcase.
+For all other competitions, skaters must compete at their test level or one level higher, per the above chart.
 For Learn to Skate USA levels and events, please refer to the U.S. Figure Skating Compete USA Manual for Showcase event levels, elements, qualifications, program lengths and descriptions.
 For events offered, refer to the competition announcement.